Regulations Concerning Student Sponsored Events

 - Definition: A recognized student organization is defined as a group which adheres to the following policies:

 - Operates under the advisorship of a member of the College full-time or part-time faculty or staff member.

-- Maintains in the student government office, a club packet which has been approved by the student senate; a current list of officers; and signature of the faculty or staff advisor.
+- Maintains in the Student Life and Development office, a club packet; a current list of officers; and signature of the faculty or staff advisor.